 Dusk To Dawn

-A spent sun, sullied and bleeding
+A spent sun, sullied and bleeding,

-starts to set, defeated by Night.
+starts to sink, defeated by Night.

-And chameleon clouds turn pink,
+And chameleon clouds blush pink,

 absorbing drops of crimson light.